 An electric smoker could take your food prep up a few notches in 2019.
-Even though this kind is considered a cheating one in the smokers world, it is still the most widespread today due to some major reasons.
+Even though this kind is considered cheating in the smoker world, it is still the most widespread today due to some major reasons.

-For starters, they have the easiest temperature control out of all the models, which in meat smoking is the most important aspect.
+For starters, the best electric smokers have the easiest temperature control out of all the models, which in meat smoking is the most important aspect.
 Furthermore, you won’t have to keep adding charcoal into it to keep the fire burning, just plug it in and you’re good to go.

 Oh, on that note, yeah… You will need an electric supply.